Course Catalog - Fall 2020

 Interdisciplinary seminar on special and advanced topics in American Indian and Indigenous Literatures.
 Same as ENGL 459.
 3 undergraduate hours.
 4 graduate hours.
 May be repeated in the same or subsequent terms to a maximum of 6 undergraduate hours or 8 graduate hours.
 Prerequisite: One year of college literature or consent of instructor.

 Concerned with interdisciplinary frameworks that allow us to 'read' popular culture as well as with its actual forms and specific artifacts, this course seeks, first, to grasp how popular culture has legitimized the colonization of American Indian peoples and second, to reflect on the ways in which Indians engage popular culture to assert an anti-oppression politics.
 Same as MACS 461.
 3 undergraduate hours.
 4 graduate hours.
 Credit is not given for both AIS 461 and MACS 320 or MDIA 570.
 Prerequisite: Any 100 or 200-level American Indian Studies course or consent of the instructor.

 Students will study various efforts to "civilize" American Indians through US government initiatives and religious churches, as well as educational models developed by tribal entities following passage of the Indian Self-Determination and Education Assistance Act of 1975.
-Same as EPS 481.
+Same as EPOL 404 and EPS 481.
 3 undergraduate hours.
 4 graduate hours.

 3 undergraduate hours.
 4 graduate hours.
 May be repeated to a maximum of 6 undergraduate hours or 8 graduate hours.
 Prerequisite: Any course in American Indian Studies; junior standing; or consent of instructor.